Geometric interpretation of quantitative instability: An algebraic interpretation and a result by Kempf

-\begin{lem}[{ \cite[Lemma 3.2]{kempf}(c)}] The quantity $m(v, \tau)$ can be described as follows: Consider the map $f=f_{\tau,\varrho,v}:\GG_m\to V$ defined by For every functional $\varphi\in V^*$ we can consider the function $\varphi\circ f$ and compute its valuation at $t=0$. $m(v, \tau)$ is the minimal such valuation. \end{lem} \begin{remark} The alternative description of $m(v, \tau)$ is the algebraic analogous for the shrinking rate of $\|\varrho(\tau(t))v\|$ as $t\to 0$. \end{remark} Recall the definition of a unstable vector from \S\ref{sec:shrink-rate function} \begin{thm}[{\cite[Theorem 4.2]{kempf}}] Let $G$ be a semisimple $k$-algebraic group, $\varrho:G\to \operatorname{GL}(V)$ an algebraic $G$-representation, and $v\in V$ a unstable vector.
-Then, there exists $\tau\in\Hom_\QQ(\GG_m, G)$ which maximize $\frac{m(v, \tau)}{\|\tau\|}$ and for which $m(v, \tau)>0$.
+\begin{lem}[{\cite[Lem.
+3.2]{kempf}(c)}] The quantity $m(v, \tau)$ can be described as follows: Consider the map $f=f_{\tau,\varrho,v}:\GG_m\to V$ defined by For every functional $\varphi\in V^*$ we can consider the function $\varphi\circ f$ and compute its valuation at $t=0$. $m(v, \tau)$ is the minimal such valuation. \end{lem} \begin{remark} The alternative description of $m(v, \tau)$ is the algebraic analogous for the shrinking rate of $\|\varrho(\tau(t))v\|$ as $t\to 0$. \end{remark} Recall the definition of a unstable vector from \S\ref{sec:shrink-rate function}. \begin{thm}[{\cite[Thm.
+4.2]{kempf}}] Let $G$ be a semisimple $\ell$-algebraic group, $\varrho:G\to \operatorname{GL}(V)$ an algebraic $G$-representation, and $v\in V$ a unstable vector.
+Then, there exists $\tau\in\Hom_\ell(\GG_m, G)$ which maximize $\frac{m(v, \tau)}{\|\tau\|}$ and for which $m(v, \tau)>0$.
 This subgroup $\tau$ is unique up to taking power and conjugating by elements in $P_\tau$.
-We call such $\tau$ \emph{Kempf's homomorphism of $v$}. \end{thm} Recall the definition of the shrink-rate function of a vector from \S\ref{sec:shrink-rate function}, as well as the definitions of the fastest shrinking geodesic of a function and the shrinking rate of it from Definition \ref{de: fastest shrinking}.
+More explicitly, if $\tau'\in \Hom_\ell(\GG_m, G)$ are another such homomorphism that cannot be represented as nontrivial power, then there exists a unique element $u\in U_\tau$, the unipotent radical of $P_\tau$, such that $\tau' = u\tau u^{-1}$.
+We call such $\tau$ \emph{Kempf's homomorphism of $v$}. \end{thm} The following is a corollary of the uniqueness in Theorem \ref{thm: kempf1}. \begin{cor} In the setting of Theorem \ref{thm: kempf1}, suppose that $k/\ell$ is a field extension.
+Then the extension of scalars of the Kempf's homomorphism of $v$ to $k$ is again a Kempf's homomorphism of the extended $v$. \end{cor} The proof of Corollary \ref{cor: kempf uniqu} relies on the degeneracy of a certain Galois action, and so we need the following definitions.